zzxslp/zzxslp.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am a reseacher at Salesforce AI.

-I completed my PhD at UC San Diego, working with [Prof. Julian McAuley](https://scholar.google.com/citations?user=icbo4M0AAAAJ&hl=en).
+Previously, I completed my PhD at UC San Diego, working with [Prof. Julian McAuley](https://scholar.google.com/citations?user=icbo4M0AAAAJ&hl=en).
 My research interests are in vision & language, with a current focus on building and understanding multimodal LLMs.

 Publications:
 ======